 Many children with a disability can benefit from some type of early intervention (or therapy).
 For example:

-Occupational therapy can help with fine motor skills, play and self-help skills such as dressing and toileting.
+- Occupational therapy can help with fine motor skills, play and self-help skills like dressing and toileting.

-Physiotherapy can help with motor skills such as balance, sitting, crawling and walking.
+- Physiotherapy can help with motor skills like balance, sitting, crawling and walking.

-You can get these services through community health centres, hospitals, specialist disability services or early intervention services.
+You can get these therapies through community health centres, hospitals, specialist disability services or early intervention services.
 Your GP, paediatrician or other parents can also tell you about private therapists.

 Early intervention often combines specialist support and therapies.
 You might end up using some government-funded services as well as community service organisations and private therapists.